 Can you tell us about a book or paper that had a particularly profound impact on your intellectual development?

 Judith Jarvis Thompson’s A Defence of Abortion was the first time I remember really being struck by how useful good argumentation can be—that opening paragraph where she more or less says, ‘Okay, grant that a fetus is a person, what follows?’.
 I remember reading it when I was 17 or so outside Manning Bar and thinking wait, I’ve been making exactly the mistake she’s diagnosing here, by thinking the whole abortion debate turns on the personhood question.
 To realise that there was space between one claim and another—that was a pretty special feeling to have for the first time.
 Anything by Rae Langton or David Velleman sets me straight when I’m adrift—well-written, humane philosophy.

 What is the most controversial philosophical stance you hold?

 That p ∧ ¬p.

 Any parting words of wisdom, or philosophical recommendations, for our readers?

 Do logic, even if you’re scared of it, even if you don’t think you’re a logic person—arguably especially then.
 Then do some non-classical logics just to be sure.
 Don’t let there be pockets of philosophy that scare you.

 Thank you, Eleanor Gordon-Smith!

-This interview was edited and abridged by the 2022-2023 UPJA Editorial team of Anna Day, Eloise Hickey, Mark Rothery and James Cafferky in October 2022.
+This interview was edited and abrdiged by James Cafferky, Anna Day, Eloise Hickey, and Mark Rothery and published in October 2022.